OBSBOT Tail Air: A Wireless PTZ Camera with HDMI, NDI

 NDI Support

-The OBSBOT Tiny Air comes with the ability to connect via NDI HX|3 through your network (additional cost for NDI license).
+The OBSBOT Tail Air comes with the ability to connect via NDI HX|3 through your network (additional cost for NDI license).
 NDI can connect via NDI Tools, hardware capture (with NDI support), or software switchers such as OBS, vMix, and Wirecast.

 Other Connection Methods